-The Immersion in Community Medicine program was created to extend PFC's mission of educating students to the local high schools in the San Jose area.
+The Immersion in Community Medicine program was created to extend PFC’s mission of educating local high school students in the San Jose area.
 Its goals are:

-- To inspire high school sophomores and juniors to enter the field of medicine, particularly for those who come from under-served or disadvantaged backgrounds;
+- To inspire high school students to enter the field of medicine, particularly for those who come from under-served or disadvantaged backgrounds;

 - To encourage the students to serve their local community;

 - To foster valuable mentoring relationships with undergraduates, medical students, and physicians.